 “My ideal client is a mother of one or two young children (aged 0-6), American, European or Middle Eastern; educated in US or UK.
 She is a professional woman with a high managerial position in marketing, IT, creative field, or has her own business.
 She is a from a double income household of around £100k, loves travel, wants the best for her kids but suffers from typical mother’s guilt most of the time (is she working too much?)”

 Do you have your target audience as clearly defined as this?
-Getting this kind of clarity and knowing what to prepare for a new website are topics for a future article here on the Foreground Blog.
+Getting this kind of clarity and knowing what to prepare for a new website are topics for a future article here.

 Open and honest communication is obviously critical throughout the project, but it’s essential in the beginning.
 Even if the project details have been defined to the tiniest detail, it never hurts to have a one-on-one quick phone or skype meeting with your designer, just to get a real feel of who you’re working with, and to clarify various final details for the project.